Street names

 Elisabeth-Wibbelt-Straße

-Elisabeth Wibbelt, (21 January 1856 to 16 May 1911 ) born in Vorhelm, is the eldest sister of the Low German regional poet Augustin Wibbelt.
-She wrote rapturous nature and love poetry, atmospheric, often simple images that evoke the longing for home, closeness, security and fulfilment; later she added numerous spiritual songs.
-Some of her works are kept in the Warendorf District Archive.
+Elisabeth Wibbelt, (21 January 1856 to 16 May 1911) born in Vorhelm, is the eldest sister of the Low German local poet Augustin Wibbelt.
+She wrote rapturous nature and love poetry, atmospheric, often simple images that evoke the longing for home, closeness, security and fulfilment.
+She later added numerous spiritual songs.
+Some of her works are kept in the Warendorf district archive.

 Elisabeth-Selbert-Straße

-Elisabeth Selbert (22 September 1896 in Kassel; until 9 June 1986 ibid.) was a German politician and lawyer.
-She was one of the four "mothers of the Basic Law" - the inclusion of equal rights in the fundamental rights section of the Federal German Constitution was largely due to her.
+Elisabeth Selbert (22 September 1896 in Kassel; until 9 June 1986 in Kassel) was a German politician and lawyer.
+She was one of the four "Mothers of the Basic Law" - the inclusion of equal rights in the fundamental rights section of the German constitution was largely thanks to her.

 Elise-Rüdiger-Straße

-Elise Rüdiger (7 March 1812 - 31 January 1899) was a friend (correspondence) of Annette von Droste-Hülshoff and founder of the so-called "Literary Salon".
-She lived in Münster from 1833 to 1845 and wrote reviews, portraits, stories, novellas, and the like.
+Elise Rüdiger (7 March 1812 to 31 January 1899) was a friend (correspondence) of Annette von Droste-Hülshoff and founder of the so-called "Literary Salon".
+She lived in Münster from 1833 to 1845 and wrote reviews, portraits, stories, novellas and the like.

 Elmhof (1953)

-The name recalls the name of the parcel "Elem" (see Elmstraße).
+The name is reminiscent of the name of the parcel "Elem" (see Elmstraße).

 Elmstraße (before 1806)